 Connectivity for block access is through Fibre Channel, InfiniBand and iSCSI.
 NVMe-oF is available with 32 Gb/s NVMe over FC.
 The system uses a traditional RAID group architecture that has been adapted with storage pooling for thin provisioning.
 The maximum capacity is limited by number of device enclosures supported.

 Advanced features of the OceanStor Dorado systems include:

 The Huawei OceanStor Dorado V6 all flash storage systems are designed for use in environments with high performance demands and supporting multiple workloads running on the same storage system.
 The capacity and features set supported target the Dorado systems for acceleration usage such as databases, VDI, and server virtualization.
 The availability and resiliency designed into the system meet the expected storage capability for that market.

 Evaluator Group product review methodology “EvaluScale” assesses each product within a specific technology area.
 The definitions of the criteria and explanations of how products are reviewed can be found in the Evaluation Guides.

 The Huawei OceanStor Dorado systems are targeted to be used for critical performance demanding applications such as databases, virtual desktops, and server virtualization storage.
 The non-disruptive HA and resilience capabilities are significant features that enable the OceanStor system to meet the same expectations as primary storage systems.

-The Huawei systems suffers from lack of distribution in North America, which would expand opportunities and help with maturity from competitive demands.
-Currently, there is no encryption, which has become a checkbox item.
-Evaluator Group would like to see more customer use cases and experience with the system for a better understanding of maturity of the system and its features.
+The Dorado systems, like all other Huawei systems, suffers from lack of distribution in North America, which would expand opportunities and help with maturity from competitive demands.
+Evaluator Group would like to see more customer use cases and experience with the system for a better understanding of the maturity of the system and its features.